-Population Qualified staff staffing level: Minimum qualified staffing level: Enhanced qualified staffing level: Exemplary qualified staffing level: <50,000 For every 7,500 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.
-For every 5,000 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.
-For every 4,000 people or part thereof, one of the full-time equivalent staff should be a qualified staff member >50,000 For every 10,000 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.
-For every 7,500 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.
-For every 5,000 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.
+Population Qualified staff staffing level: Minimum qualified staffing level: Enhanced qualified staffing level: Exemplary qualified staffing level: <50,000 For every 7,500 people, one of the full-time equivalent staff should be a qualified staff member.
+For every 5,000 people, one of the full-time equivalent staff should be a qualified staff member.
+For every 4,000 people, one of the full-time equivalent staff should be a qualified staff member >50,000 For every 10,000 people, one of the full-time equivalent staff should be a qualified staff member.
+For every 7,500 people, one of the full-time equivalent staff should be a qualified staff member.
+For every 5,000 people, one of the full-time equivalent staff should be a qualified staff member.